 }

 The fields of this struct show that the Rust code we’ve parsed is a unit struct with the ident (identifier, meaning the name) of Pancakes.
-There are more fields on this struct for describing all sorts of Rust code; check the syn API docs for DeriveInput at https://docs.rs/syn/0.11.11/syn/struct.DeriveInput.html for more information.
+There are more fields on this struct for describing all sorts of Rust code; check the syn application programming interface (API) docs for DeriveInput at https://docs.rs/syn/0.11.11/syn/struct.DeriveInput.html for more information.

-At this point we haven’t defined the impl_hello_macro function, which is where we’ll build the new Rust code we want to include.
-Before we get to that, the last part of this hello_macro_derive function is using the parse function from the quote crate to turn the output of the impl_hello_macro function back into a TokenStream.
-The returned TokenStream is added to the code that users of our crate write so that when they compile their crate, they get extra functionality we provide.
+At this point, we haven’t defined the impl_hello_macro function, which is where we’ll build the new Rust code we want to include.
+But before we do, note that the last part of this hello_macro_derive function uses the parse function from the quote crate to turn the output of the impl_hello_macro function back into a TokenStream.
+The returned TokenStream is added to the code that our crate users write, so when they compile their crate, they get extra functionality that we provide.

-You may have noticed that we’re calling unwrap to panic if the calls to the parse_derive_input or parse functions fail here.
-Panicking on errors is necessary in procedural macro code because proc_macro_derive functions must return TokenStream rather than Result in order to conform to the procedural macro API.
-We’ve chosen to keep this example simple by using unwrap; in production code you should provide more specific error messages about what went wrong by using expect or panic!.
+You might have noticed that we’re calling unwrap to panic if the calls to the parse_derive_input or parse functions fail here.
+Panicking on errors is necessary in procedural macro code because proc_macro_derive functions must return TokenStream rather than Result to conform to the procedural macro API.
+We’ve chosen to simplify this example by using unwrap; in production code, you should provide more specific error messages about what went wrong by using panic! or expect.

-Now that we have the code to turn the annotated Rust code from a TokenStream into a String and a DeriveInput instance, let’s generate the code implementing the HelloMacro trait on the annotated type:
+Now that we have the code to turn the annotated Rust code from a TokenStream into a String and a DeriveInput instance, let’s generate the code that implements the HelloMacro trait on the annotated type:

-Filename: hello_macro_derive/src/lib.rs
+hello_macro_derive/src/lib.rs

 fn impl_hello_macro(ast: &syn::DeriveInput) -> quote::Tokens {